Protecting Workbooks in Excel (And Worksheets, and Cells)

 Objective

-Protect Workbooks, Worksheets and Cells in Excel to help maintain the integrity of the spreadsheet and reduce errors.
+Protect Excel Workbook, Worksheets, and protect cells in Excel to help maintain the integrity of the spreadsheet and reduce errors.

-This can be avoided by protecting the worksheet.
-Not only can you protect the worksheet, but the entire workbook if you so desire.
+This can be avoided by the protect Excel workbook feature.
+Not only can you protect the entire worksheet, but even protect cells in Excel if you so desire.
 If people need to be able to edit certain cells or specific areas, that is no problem.
-You can define which parts of the workbook, worksheet, or cells you protect.
+You can define which parts of the workbook, worksheet, or cells to protect.
+Clever, isn’t it?

 You have three options when it comes to protecting the entire workbook, including all worksheets contained within.